lachlanc/py-ardx/public/content/eprimer.md

 ![Resistor](../images/parts/RES-102.jpg "Resistor")

 ### What it Does:
 Restricts the amount of current that can flow through a circuit.
+This restriction is dictated by ohms law `V=IR`
 ### No. of Leads:
 2
 ### Identifying: